Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssh_on_webhosting/guide.en-gb.md

 Once you have opened the software (e.g. PuTTY), enter your SSH connection details.
 Since this procedure involves several steps, we cannot detail this in this documentation.
 Here is a reminder of the information you will need to enter:

 - **SSH server**: Enter the SSH server address retrieved in the [part 2](#sshlogin).
-Depending on the software you are using, the domain name may look like “Server Address” or “Hostname”.
+Depending on which software you are using, the field may be labelled as "Server address" or "Host Name".
 - **Connection port**: Enter the SSH connection port retrieved in [part 2](#sshlogin).
 - **SSH login**: Enter the SSH user.
-Depending on the software you are using, the domain name may look like “ID”, “Login” or even “Username”.
+Depending on the software application you use, this field may be labelled as "Login" or "Username".
-- **SSH user password**: Enter the password associated with the SSH login.<br><br> Depending on the software you are using, the name may also look like "Password".
+- **SSH user password**: Enter the password associated with the SSH login.
+Depending on which software you are using, the field should be labelled as "Password".

 ///